Ford Fiesta review - MPG, CO2 and running costs

-For some company car buyers the diesel model may make sense, as it does return the highest mpg figures of the range.
-The 84bhp 1.5-litre TDCi is the ultimate choice for economy, thanks to figures of 65.7mpg and 112g/km of CO2.
+For some buyers the old diesel model may make sense, as it returned the highest mpg figures of the range.
+The 84bhp 1.5-litre TDCi was the ultimate choice for economy, thanks to figures of 65.7mpg and 112g/km of CO2.

 Entry-level Fiesta Trend cars with the 74bhp 1.1-litre petrol are the cheapest to insure, sitting in insurance group 4E.
 The 94bhp EcoBoost model in Titanium trim, sits in group 10E - that should make it very affordable for most drivers to insure.
 However, the 197bhp ST-2 and ST-3 models incur higher premiums as they're both in group 28E.